AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

-All the predefined rules in GNATcheck are implemented via a pattern matching language called LKQL (LangKit Query Language) which is a functional, turing complete language, and provides as an advanced usage the ability to write an infinite number of custom checks.
+All the predefined rules in GNATcheck are implemented via a pattern matching language called LKQL (LangKit Query Language) which is a functional, Turing-complete language, and provides as an advanced usage the ability to write an infinite number of custom checks.

 The general description of this language can be found in the